Case Closed: Zero's Tea Time: Characters

 A stray dog that suddenly appeared in front of the mortuary.

 Media

 Manga

-Written and illustrated by Takahiro Arai, with supervision by Gosho Aoyama, the manga's first part ran in Shogakukan's Weekly Shōnen Sunday from May 9, 2018, to May 25, 2022.
-The chapters were only published when Aoyama's main series Case Closed was on hiatus.
-Shogakukan has compiled its chapters into individual tankōbon volumes.
-The first volume was released on August 8, 2018.
-As of June 17, 2022, six volumes have been released.
+Written and illustrated by Takahiro Arai, with supervision by Gosho Aoyama, the manga was serialized in Shogakukan's Weekly Shōnen Sunday from May 9, 2018, to May 25, 2022, with its conclusion announced as the end of its first part.
+The series was only published when Aoyama's main series, Case Closed, was on hiatus.
+Shogakukan collected its chapters in six tankōbon volumes, released from August 8, 2018, to June 17, 2022.

 Shogakukan Asia licensed the manga for English language release in Southeast Asia in January 2019.

 Arai published another spin-off, titled Detective Conan: Police Academy Arc – Wild Police Story, which ran in Weekly Shōnen Sunday from October 2, 2019, to November 18, 2020.